Shwetha Bhat is passionate about food and cooking. She loves to experiment in the kitchen and share her recipes.

-Healthy and Easy Split Yellow Moong Dal Dosa Recipe
+Moong Dal Dosa

-Moong dal dosa can be made with whole moong dal which is called as Green gram in English.
-It can also be made with split and skinned mung dal that is yellow in color.
+Dosa, also known as cheela, is a thin, crisp pancake made from any one of a variety of batters.
+Moong dal dosa can be made with whole moong dal, which is called green gram in English.
+When made with green gram, the dosa is called andhra pesarattu.
+It can also be made with split and skinned yellow mung dal.

-About split yellow moong dal
+Serves 3 people 1 cup of split yellow moong dal

-- 1-2 green chilies, finely chopped
+- 1 to 2 green chilies, finely chopped

-- 1 tbsp oil
+- 1 tablespoon oil

-- 1/2 cup Coconut, grated
+- 1/2 cup coconut, grated

 - A pinch of hing

-- Salt According to taste
+- Salt according to taste

 - Wash the dal, changing the water several times until it appears clear.
-Soak moong dal in 3 cups of water for 2 hours.
+Soak the moong dal in 3 cups of water for 2 hours.